 Vaccination

-“What shots do I need?” is one of the first questions that come to mind when one prepares for his or her trip.
-It is advisable that you book an appointment with your healthcare provider or travel medicine specialist to get advices on what types of injections you already have and will need.
-Following are a few recommendations:
+“What vaccinations do I need?” is one of the primary questions people ask when preparing for travel.
+It is important to schedule an appointment with your healthcare provider or a travel medicine specialist to discuss which vaccinations you have already received and what additional shots you may need.
+Here are some key recommendations:

 Photo: Internet